dalemorson/mentoring-sessions/002-Bash-Intermediate/topics/conditional-expressions.md

 Here is a list of the most popular Bash conditional expressions.

-You do not have to memorize them by heart :) Just just this list as a reference.
+You do not have to memorise them by heart :) Just use this list as a reference.

 * True if file exists.